evolvingstuff/metalist/docs/design.md

 """
 Core Architecture:
+- MIT licensed components only
 - Python-based (pip installable or executable)
 - Single user per instance (containerization planned for multi-user future)
 - FastAPI backend with Pydantic models
 - SQLite3 database / SQLAlchemy ORM
-- MIT licensed components only
 - Mako for server-side templating

 Data Model & Storage:
 - Everything is a note (no separate concept of subnotes)
-- Notes can reference other notes and be hierarchically nested
+- Notes can be hierarchically nested
-- References in content allow for both embedding and copying (future)
+- Notes can be embedded, copied, or linked (future)
 - Each note has:
   - uuid: str
   - content: str